 GSI Short Calls Projects are funded by GSI.
 They are less than 12 months duration and less than €25,000.
 They are open to academic and non-academic institutes.
 Further information on Short Calls in general is available in the Research section of the website.
 The funded projects related to Geo-energy are listed below.

-SEAI-GSI co-funding programme has duned three proejcts in the area of geothermal energy.
-THese will improve our understanding of the sub-surface energy resources, develop novel drilling techniques and improve our knowledge of shallow goethermal resources.
+SEAI-GSI co-funding programme has funded three projects in the area of geothermal energy.
+These will improve our understanding of the sub-surface energy resources, develop novel drilling techniques and improve our knowledge of shallow geothermal resources.
 For more information please see our funded projects.

 Geological Survey Ireland, along with 44 other national and regional Geological Survey Organisations from 32 European countries have joined forces to develop an ERA-NET Co-Fund Action towards 'Establishing the European Geological Surveys Research Area to deliver a Geological Service for Europe' called GeoERA.

 The main objective of GeoERA is to contribute to the optimal use and management of the subsurface.
 GeoERA is funding 15 research projects that aim to support a more integrated and efficient management and more responsible and publicly accepted, exploitation and use of the subsurface.

 The projects cover the applied geosciences, addressing the following four themes:

 - Geo-energy.
 Secure, clean and efficient energy are at the heart of the H2020's Societal Challenge 3, as Europe progresses to make its transition to a reliable, sustainable and competitive energy.